’62 Center for Theatre and Dance

 The Objects and Furniture labs restores paintings, photographs, sculpture, and woodwork of all kinds.

-Explore a series of beautifully presented rotating exhibits.
-Our permanent exhibit is professionally designed and mounted, and displays the history of our town from the earliest days to present time
+Beautifully presented rotating exhibits and a permanent exhibit that displays the history of Williamstown from the earliest days to present time.

 WTF brings award winning actors and veterans of television and film to perform in a series of plays, comedies, dramas, musicals, classics and new work.